 Industrial Chic with Metal Beams

 Go for an industrial look by using metal support beams in your island design.
-I experimented with this style for a friend’s loft, and it brought a modern edge to the kitchen.
+I experimented with this style for a friend’s loft, and it brought a modern edge to their open kitchen design.

 Symmetry with Dual Beams